Home Page and Index

 "Patterson was a well known figure in circus and carnival circles and had operated one or more carnivals for many years.
 In 1922 he had operated a 20-car circus titled Patterson's Big 4 Ring Wild Animal Circus.
 Since Patterson already had quite a bit of circus property on hand he sold the Gentry Bros. baggage stock, the ticket wagons, and cages to G. W. Christy.
 The rest of the property was stored, sold off, or put into the 15-car show he operated for the 1923-25 seasons under the title of Gentry Bros.-James Patterson Circus......

 "The late Frank Welter of Houston in the 30's acquired many of the little Gentry Bros. cross-cages that had served on the show.
 These came from several sources but the ones purchased from G. W. Christy should have a direct link to the 1922 Gentry show.
 The Waiter collection was scattered after his death although it is reported some of the cages are still around.

 "The Gentry steam calliope that Deacon Albright played in 1922 put in many more years of service.
 The steamer is now temporarily 'lost'.
 After a short tour on the Blue Grass Shows in 1957 it was reportedly sold to a drive-in theater in Nebraska, and late reports now have it on some carnival on the West Coast.
 It is my fond hope that eventually this fine old relic, a living reminder of the old Gentry Bros. show, can some day be preserved in one of our ever growing circus museums."

 © 2004, W.M.
 Gentry - All rights reserved.
-This issue may be reproduced in whole or in part for non-commercial purposes provided that proper attribution (including authors and journal names) is included.
+This article may be reproduced in whole or in part for non-commercial purposes provided that proper attribution (including author and journal name) is included.